-The comfortable home-like setting and experienced group coordinators and volunteers at The Sharing Place provide children with a safe and caring environment that fosters the healing process.
+The comfortable home-like setting coupled with experienced group coordinators and volunteers at The Sharing Place provide children with a safe and caring environment that nurtures the healing process.

 Children’s groups include 8-12 similar-aged children, an experienced group coordinator and 6-8 trained volunteers who meet twice a month for 90 minutes.
 Adults are encouraged to participate in the Adult Support Group which meets during the same time, in a separate room.